Sequential water wave reconstruction in VOF-based numerical wave tanks with the EnKF approach: Mathematical modeling and methodology

 \subsection{EnKF}

-In this study, we adopt the EnKF to assimilate the forecast state vectors.
-EnKF is a Monte Carlo–based Bayesian filtering method, well-suited for high-dimensional and nonlinear systems.
+The EnKF is a Monte Carlo–based Bayesian filtering method, well-suited for high-dimensional and nonlinear systems.
 Its core idea is to approximate the covariance structure of the system state using a finite ensemble of samples, and to update these samples based on observations to obtain the analysis state.